yeah-genie/Kastor-Data-Acacdemy/replit.md

 Kastor is an interactive educational game that teaches data analysis and investigation skills through detective-style case solving.
 Players take on the role of a data detective, investigating game-related incidents by analyzing charts, logs, and data patterns.
 The application features a chat-based narrative interface with multiple cases of increasing difficulty, teaching concepts like data integrity, log analysis, and pattern recognition.

+The game includes an interactive Evidence Board where players can organize evidence nodes, drag them around, and create connections between related pieces to visualize relationships.
+The board uses a clean, modern design consistent with the chat interface style.

 The game is built as a full-stack web application with a React frontend and Express backend, designed to run on Replit with support for PostgreSQL database persistence.

 ## User Preferences